andrej/a8/readme.md

    > ```

-As the program runs, if the monitor is compiled with a positive `VERBOSITY` value, the library will log useful information to `monmod0.log`, `monmod1.log` ..., (the number is the ID of the machine in the configuration file).
+As the program runs, if the monitor is compiled with a positive `VERBOSITY` value, the library will log useful information to `monmod_0_0.log`, `monmod_1_0.log` ..., (the first number is the ID of the machine in the configuration file, and the second number increases as the program spawns child processes which are monitored separately).

 If the kernel module was compiled with a positive `VERBOSITY` value, it will print its logging information to `/var/log/syslog`.
 (May require root privileges to read.)

+_More examples of running monmod for some benchmarks are given in the [benchmarks repository](https://github.com/andrej/monmod-benchmarks/)._

 ### Resetting the kernel module